projen/projen/API.md

 [Stability](#projen-stability)|*No description*
 [TypeScriptJsxMode](#projen-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
 [TypeScriptModuleResolution](#projen-typescriptmoduleresolution)|Determines how modules get resolved.
-[UpgradeDependenciesSchedule](#projen-upgradedependenciesschedule)|How often to check for new versions and raise pull requests for version upgrades.
 [VersioningStrategy](#projen-versioningstrategy)|The strategy to use when edits manifest and lock files.
 [deps.DependencyType](#projen-deps-dependencytype)|Type of dependency.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.